meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 General happiness measure:
 - How happy are you in your current stage of life?
 - How happy were you before winning (lottery)
+- How happy were you before the accident (victims)
-- How happy were you b
+- How happy were you 6 months ago (control)
+- How happy do you expect to be in a couple years?
+- How pleasant do you find these activi